Seeed-Studio/Seeed_Arduino_CAN/README.md

 ## 3. Check Receive
 The MCP2515 can operate in either a polled mode, where the software checks for a received frame, or using additional pins to signal that a frame has been received or transmit completed.
 Use the following function to poll for received frames.

-    INT8U MCP_CAN::checkReceive(void);
+    bool MCP_CAN::checkReceive(void);

-The function will return 1 if a frame arrives, and 0 if nothing arrives.
+The function will return true if a frame arrives, and false if nothing arrives.